I want to let you in on two simple IT strategies I consider to be the secret to my success. They are both IT leadership...

 Designing the 'cultural container'

-But, you might remember, I started by promising to share two secrets -- two IT strategies -- that makes for a successful CIO.
-The second of these IT strategies is something I call the "Trust/Ownership Model."
+But, you might remember, I started by promising to share two secrets -- two IT leadership strategies -- that makes for a successful CIO.
+The second of these strategies is something I call the "Trust/Ownership Model."
 It is an approach that has helped me define my role as an IT leader.

 If I was the creator of culture, I needed to have a point of view on what is the best culture for my IT teams.
 Through a couple trials and a few errors, I found that creating a culture of trust (rather than control) is the best cultural container for the organization I was seeking: a high-performing team of individuals who take ownership of their work.